Persevering

 • We start sabotaging our goals when we think about how well we’re doing, and it gets worse the more we succeed.

-• Focus on what you want to accomplish, not how “good” your decisions are.
+• Focus on what you want to accomplish, not how “good” your decisions were.

 • Devote yourself to the new lifestyle you want, not the vices you want to indulge in later.